A Court In New Jersey Allows Child Support To Be Retroactive To Date Of Complaint

 The court held that the child support order could be retroactive to the date of the filing a divorce complaint that included a request for child support.WHY DID THE COURT ALLOW CHILD SUPPORT RETROACTIVE TO THE DATE OF THE DIVORCE COMPLAINT?

 The court in Kakstys found that the “anti-retroactivity” statute only applied to modifications of existing child support orders, whereas the Kakstys case dealt with an initial child support order, not a modification.RULE SUBJECT TO JUDICIAL DISCRETION

 The court found that it may allow a child support order retroactive to the divorce filing date if it includes a specific claim for child support.
 However, the court left open room for judicial discretion in similar cases, based on the factual circumstances of each case.WHY DOES THIS CASE MATTER?

 This is a significant case in New Jersey Family Law because of the amount of child support that may be owed by a parent.
 If a child support order is retroactive only to the date of filing the motion for pendente lite, the amount of “back” child support payments is fairly limited.
 With the child support order being retroactive to the date of filing the complaint for divorce, the amount of “back” child support owed will be significantly larger.
 In the Kakstys case, the wife filed her complaint for divorce in March of 2014, and did not file her pendente lite motion until January of 2015, so the difference in Kakstys is a significant 10 months of child support payments.

-If you are in need of legal assistance with a child support matter in New Jersey, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation.SOURCE
+If you are in need of legal assistance with a child support matter in New Jersey, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation.SOURCE

 Kakstys v.
 Stevens (Superior Court of New Jersey Chancery Division, Ocean County, 2015)